 To those tuning in who are new to the 80% world, a firearm receiver is generally the serialized part considered by the government to be “the gun”.
 In most cases, it houses the fire control mechanism (trigger).
 A fully finished manufactured (100%) receiver is something that can only be purchased new from a licensed seller.
-On the other hand, in the case of an 80% receiver, a few final steps of the manufacturing process are left unfinished, rendering the firearm incapable of being used.
+In the case of an 80% part, a few final steps of the manufacturing process are left unfinished, rendering it incapable the firearm incapable of being used.
 Basically it’s a big paperweight in the shape of a gun part.

 At this point, some might be asking, why someone would want an unfinished part that doesn’t do anything?
 Purchasing an 80% lower, then finishing manufacturing process yourself means you can own your own firearm while skipping the licensed FFL dealer part.